ufz/ogs/web/content/docs/benchmarks/liquid-flow/flow_in_fracture/index.md

 The input files are given in the sub-directory of 1Din3D.
 This an artificial example is used to test the simulation with a mesh only with inclined line elements.
-A sphere surface is used to discretised into triangle elements, and then all the edges of the elements are used as line elements of the mesh for this benchmark.
+A sphere surface is used to discretise into triangle elements, and then all the edges of the elements are used as line elements of the mesh for this benchmark.
 That means all lines elements are on a sphere.
 A fixed pressure difference is applied at the two poles of the sphere.
 As shown